deLaatLab/peakHiC/README.md

 ## Run the pipeline

-To run the pipeline, one could either inspect and run the full_run.sh or, alternatively, manually execute the steps as described below:
+To run the pipeline, one could either inspect and adapt the full_run.sh or, alternatively, manually execute the steps as described below:

 Navigate in a terminal to the peakHiC _RUN_ folder, so in this example **/home/geert/localdev/github/peakHiC/RUN/** and run the following commands: